mlcommons/training/language_model/tensorflow/bert/README.md

 `next_sentence_labels`: Carries the next sentence labels. <br/>
 Type: int32

-The dataset was generated using Python 3.7.6 and tensorflow-gpu 1.15.2.
+The dataset was generated using Python 3.7.6, nltk 3.4.5 and tensorflow-gpu 1.15.2.

 # Stopping criteria
 The training should occur over a minimum of 3,000,000 samples.
 A valid submission will evaluate a masked lm accuracy >= 0.712.